See you in 2022- September 25th Save the date!!!

 COME JOIN US!!

-Food and refreshments, washrooms, etc. are available at Capilano Mall and Hawrelak Park.
-Please place garbage in the appropriate receptacles at both Capilano Mall and Hawrelak Park.
+Food and refreshments, washrooms, etc. are available at Capilano Mall.
+Please place garbage in the appropriate receptacles at Capilano Mall.

 A NEW UNWRAPPED TOY for a child up to 12 years.